InfectedLan/InfectedDeployment/README_VAGRANT.md

  * The reccomended way of editing the database is using **MySQL Workbench**.
 The reccomended way of connecting to the virtual mysql server is using a `Standard TCP/IP over SSH` connection.
 See [Here](https://blog.slewsystems.com/2014/01/01/connecting-to-a-puphpet-vagrant-ftp-and-mysql-servers/) for more info.

+## Vagrant commands

+ * `vagrant up` - Fire up vagrant server(Will set it up if it doesn't exist)
+ * `vagrant destroy` - Destroy the VM
+ * `vagrant halt` - Shutdown the VM
+ * `vagrant ssh` - Start an ssh connection to the server as the user `vagrant`

+## Testing

+ * The database needs to be sterile/non-modified before running a test.
+The script `sterilizeDb.sh` in deployment will do this for you.
+Run it from `/var/www/deployment`
+ * Phpunit is installed.
+Please maintain it to the same version as travis.
+ * Run it from `/var/www/api`, with the command `~/.config/composer/vendor/bin/phpunit tests/tests`

 ## Good to know

 ![http://puu.sh/g0n1G/b068bbc9e4.png](http://puu.sh/g0n1G/b068bbc9e4.png)